omoefe-123/multiplication.sh/README.md

    ## Script Breakdown

-   1. Prompting User Input
+   1. Prompting User Input;
     The script starts by asking the user to enter a number for the multiplication table to be generated `read -p "Enter a number for the multiplication table: " number`

-  2. Validaate the inpute number
+  2. Validaate the inpute number;
   `if ! [[ "$number" =~ ^[0-9]+$ ]]; then
    echo "Invalid number.
 Please enter a valid integer." exit 1 fi`
-  3. Full or Partial Table Choice
+  3. Full or Partial Table Choice;
    The user is asked whether they want a full table or a partial table
     `read -p "Do you want a full table or a partial table?
 (Enter 'f' for full, 'p' for partial): " choice`